RackConnect image validation scripts

-After all of the issues have been resolved, repeat steps 4-5 until the script reports that all tests have passed with the message RackConnect ready.
+After you resolve any issues, repeat steps 3 and 4 until the script reports that all tests have passed with the message RackConnect ready.

 Disable Windows Firewall

 To run the script successfully on Windows, you might need to disable Windows Firewall.
 There are three Windows Firewall profiles (Domain, Private, and Public), but the Windows Firewall configuration utility available via the Control Panel can disable only two of these (Public and Private).
-You can disable the third by performing the following steps:
+You can disable all of the profiles by performing the following steps:

 Open the Windows Firewall with Advanced Security utility under Start > Administrative Tools > Windows Firewall with Advanced Security.